uhs-robert/bash-scripts/README.md

 1. Navigate to the cloned directory: `cd bash-scripts`
 2. Run the following command to make each script file executable: `chmod +x *`
-3. *(Optional)* To save the permissions to your folder, run this command (replace path/to with your file path): `chmod -R +x /path/to/bash-scripts`
+3. *(Optional)* To save the permissions to your folder, run this command from the folder: `chmod -R +x /bash-scripts/scripts`
 > [!TIP]
 > This command ensures that you have the necessary permissions to execute the scripts.
+Adjust the file path to point to where you placed the `/bash-scripts/scripts` folder.

 # Bash Scripts
 Each script comes with a -h or --help option to see how they work and how to use them.
 > [!NOTE]
-> `bash_utilities` is an exception.
-This script houses general functions for the other scripts.
+> `bash_utilities` is the only exception.
+This script houses general functions for the other scripts to make maintenance easier for me.

 ## bash_utilities
 This script provides various utility functions to enhance the functionality of other scripts.
-It includes functions for color formatting and header printing.
+It includes functions for terminal color and text formatting as well as other terminal output functions.

 ## 2pdf
 This script converts various document formats to PDF using LibreOffice.
 It's useful for preparing documents for sharing or printing.
 Supported formats include `.doc`, `.docx`, `.odt`, `.rtf`, `.txt`, and `.html`.